Despite Ivan Perisic Covid’s “shock,” Croatia’s Zlatko Dalic is optimistic about the match against Spain.

 He stated, “The goals we scored against Slovakia don’t change anything.”
 “The only thing I’d say is that ending the group with such a strong performance is good because it instills confidence.

 “However, my trust in Spain is unchanged as before the event.
 The clubs that are currently in good shape.
-(This is a short article)
+(This is a brief piece.)